-- 1. Compulsory subjects (35 or 40 EC) as stated in Article 5, section 1. - 2.
-15 EC educational (design) subjects; - 3. a number of other optional subjects to make the total scope of the programme add up to at least 120 EC, with a maximum of 5 EC for social subjects in connection with the trip to a foreign country; - 4. an educational internship of 15 EC; - 5. a final project of 45 EC in the selected track.
+- 1. Compulsory subjects (35 (MME) or 40 (CPE) EC) as stated in Article 5, section 1. - 2.
+15 EC educational (design) subjects; - 3. a number of other optional subjects (also non-technical subjects) to make the total scope of the programme add up to at least 120 EC; - 4. an educational internship of 15 EC; - 5. a final master's assignment of 45 EC in the selected track.

-The provisions for the Contract Research Assignment and the final project as well as the other provisions for all tracks in Article 5, also apply to this master's programme.
+The provisions for the Contract Research Assignment and the final master's assignment as well as the other provisions for all tracks in Article 5, also apply to this master's programme.